lethinjoo/M1_Employee_record/1_Requirements/README.md

 - Search Employee.

 ## State of art/Research:
-There are many projects for Employee Management System, this is also one of them to perform on basic details of employee .It is poratable,Secure and compatable,user friendly.
+There are many projects for Employee Record System, this is also one of them to perform on basic details of employee .It is poratable,Secure and compatable,user friendly.

 ## 4-W's and 1-H: